MUDAL/Tamper-Proof-Smart-Lock/README.md

 - To add phone number
 - To change password

-5. Temporarily timekeeping occurrences of intruder and tamper detection.
+5. Timekeeping occurrences of intruder and tamper detection.

 ## Mobile app
 The app was developed using ``MIT App Inventor``.
 The ``aia`` file can be found in